Phase Retrieval using Expectation Consistent Signal Recovery Algorithm based on Hypernetwork: III. Unfolding and Hypernetwork

-When the modules and damping operators are combined, the structure of GEC-SR-Net is as follows:
+When the modules and damping operators are combined, the structure of GEC-SR-Net is depicted as follows:

 The subsequent layers follow the same architecture as Layer 1, and we totally take the $T$ layers.
+The theoretical state evolutions (SEs) of GEC-SR for PR can be referred to \cite{Wang-2020}.
+We can simply substitute the damping factors to the SEs of GEC-SR to obtain a quick performance prediction for GEC-SR-Net.
+However, the SEs are derived under the large system limits and under certain assumptions, which may not be satisfied in application scenarios.
+Thus, the theoretical SEs cannot be used to determine the damping factors in practice.
 In GEC-SR-Net, $v(0),\qmu(0)$ are initialized by the spectral initializer as in \cite{Netrapalli-TSP15} that often provides adequate initialization to any iterative PR algorithm.
-In GEC-SR-Net, the damping factors $\qbeta_{x} = [\beta_{x}(1),\ldots,\beta_{x}(T)]$ and $\qbeta_{z} = [\beta_{z}(1),\ldots,\beta_{z}(T)]$ are learned directly from datasets.
+In addition, the damping factors $\qbeta_{x} = [\beta_{x}(1),\ldots,\beta_{x}(T)]$ and $\qbeta_{z} = [\beta_{z}(1),\ldots,\beta_{z}(T)]$ are learned directly from datasets.

 Specifically, training is performed on the basis of $L$ samples using the training data of the form $( \qy^{l}, \qA^{l}, \qx^{l} )$ for $l=1,2,\ldots, L$, where transform matrix $\qA^{l}$ and signal $\qx^{l}$ are randomly generated for each sample, and $\qy^{l}$ is obtained using \eqref{eq: sysModel}.
-By feeding $(\qy^{l},\qA^{l})$ into the network, GEC-SR-Net generates $\widehat{\qmu}_{1x}^{l}(t)$ at the $t$-th layer; and eventually outputs $\widehat{\qmu}_{1x}^{l}(T)$ at the $T$-th layer as the reconstructed signal.
+By feeding $(\qy^{l},\qA^{l})$ into the network, GEC-SR-Net generates $\widehat{\qmu}_{1x}^{l}(t)$ at the $t$-th layer and eventually outputs $\widehat{\qmu}_{1x}^{l}(T)$ at the $T$-th layer as the reconstructed signal.
 In RP, the reconstructed signal can only be recovered up to a global phase difference.
 Therefore, to quantify the quality of the reconstructed signal, the ambiguity of each estimate must be removed by

 where $\phi^{l}(t) =\angle ( (\widehat{\qmu}_{1x}^{l}(t))^{H} \qx^{l} )$.
 Therefore, the loss function is defined as

 An optimizer is used to tune $(\qbeta_{x},\qbeta_{z})$ through back-propagation, which minimizes the loss function in \eqref{eq:LossFun} between the true signal, $\qx^{l}$, and the estimate, $\widehat{\qmu}_{1x}^{l}(t)$, of every layer.